Komodo/komodo-website/src/pages/blog/2014-10/enhancing-productivity-with-command-line-applications.html.md

 Komodo provides an excellent starting point with its tools.
-When combined with custom macros, it is possible to implement a flexible workflow by leveraging outside tools and maximize the time spent in the editor.
+When combined with custom macros, it is possible to implement a flexible workflow by leveraging outside tools and maximize your time spent in the editor.